Azure/Azure-AI-Camp/README.md

 ### Day 1
 ---
-1. AI at MS Overview
+1. AI at Microsoft Overview
-    - Data Science and Azure
-    - Cog Servs overview
     - Azure ML overview
+    - Cognitive Services overview
-    - Databricks overview
+    - Data in Azure and Databricks overview
+    - AI and ML on Azure overview
-2. Azure ML on DSVM
+2. Azure ML deep dive and hands-on labs with the DSVM
-    - Image classification with PyTorch estimator
+    - Image classification with PyTorch estimator hands-on lab
-    - Object detection with YOLO
+    - Object detection with YOLO walkthrough
-    - Azure ML with IoT
+    - Azure ML with IoT with hands-on lab
-3. Video Analytics discussion

 ### Day 2
 ---
-1. Deep dive into Databricks
+1. Databricks deep dive with ETL hands-on lab
-2. ETL with Databricks
-3. Auto ML with Databricks
+2. Auto ML with Databricks walkthrough
-4. Parallel and distributed training with Horovod and Databricks
+3. Parallel and distributed training with Horovod walkthrough
+4. Live Video Analytics discussion

 ## Technologies